timothylimyl/Path_Planning/README.md

 ```

-3: With our flags set, lanes will be switched accordingly. *NOTE*: We won't go across two lanes at once:
+3: With our flags set, lanes will be switched accordingly. *NOTE*: We won't go across two lanes at once.

 ```cpp
  if(too_close){